bamru-truck/bamru_truck/ci/CI.md

 These prompts can interfere with your script execution.

-To disable the verification prompts, add the following lines to the beginning of `/etc/ssh/ssh_config`:
+To disable the verification prompts, add the following lines to your `~/.ssh/config`:

-    Host 192.168.0.*
+    Host <tgt_hostname>
-      StrictHostKeyChecking no
-      UserKnownHostsFile=/dev/null

-Options:

-  - The Host subnet can be * to allow unrestricted access to all IPs.

-  - Edit `/etc/ssh/ssh_config` for global configuration or `~/.ssh/config` for
-    user-specific configuration.
+      StrictHostKeyChecking=no